Which is the best campsite for visiting Cardiff?

 Without Electric hookup £35

-Location of the Cardiff Caravan and Camping Park
+Where in Cardiff is the Cardiff Caravan and Camping Park?

 For a city break the location is superb within walking distance of Cardiff city centre.
 To get to the centre, walk past the barrier at the end of the site and you can either turn right past the SWELEC stadium or go straight on until you reach the path which runs adjacent to the River Taff.